HipGraph/SpTransX/readme.md

 > [!NOTE]
-> Please note that some systems may not support memory mapped tensor (mmap is required for streaming the model since it uses memory mapped tensor) such as DVS in NERSC supercomputer.
+> Please note that some systems may not support memory-mapped tensor (mmap is required for streaming the model since it uses memory mapped tensor) such as DVS in NERSC supercomputer.
 For NERSC, it is advised to use $PSCRATCH instead.

+# Contact

+Please contact the following person if you have any questions: Md Saidul Hoque Anik (anik@tamu.edu).